 Single Family Rental:

 All single-family houses and duplexes are required to be registered annually.
 The fee for annual registration is $50.00 per property.
 City staff are available for complaint response as needed.
-Inspections are performed only on Change in Occupancy.
+Inspections are required when there is a tenant change.
+The new tenant cannot move in until the inspection has been approved.
+A $75.00 fee is charged for this inspection.
+If the new tenant moves in before the inspection is approved, the property owner can be charged a $200.00 fee as well as issued citations for allowing the new tenant to occupy the home prior to inspection approval.
 Please see the FAQ section for more information.

 At this time, if you have questions, you may contact the Building Inspections Division at 972 412 6125.
 You may also visit our office at 5702 Rowlett Rd.
 Rowlett, TX 75089.